Trails of the authentic Algarve

 Day 5 Rest day in SB Messines

 After 3 days of enjoyable riding, it’s a perfect time to have a day out of the saddle, here in Messines .
 This is a traditional Algarvian rural market town that plays a pivotal role within the farming community; it really isn’t aimed at tourists, which is its principal charm.
 There are several cafes and restaurants where the regional produce can be sampled as well as a traditional market building in use virtually every day.
 Your accommodation is located right in the middle of town and run by locals who are only too happy to suggest activities and places of interest for you during your day off.
 Plus, for those not wanting to rest all day there are some excellent opportunities for a ride just outside town, with some of the most scenic reservoirs (barragem) that you can circumnavigate at a gentle pace to keep those legs moving.
 We’ve included an optional loop circuit of around 32 km and just over 500m of elevation.
 The circuit follows the contours of the hill around Barragem do Funcho, passes over the dam on the Barragem do Arade and then circles back towards SB Messines.
 It makes for a beautifully scenic half day ride.

 Your final day takes you towards the dramatic West coast of Portugal.
-It’s a great day to finish on as you will be cycling through virtually uninhabited countryside, punctuated with the odd farm and the occasional Eucalyptus forest.
-As well as great cycling terrain, it gives you an opportunity to really soak up the region’s tranquility and natural beauty as you amble along authentic, hidden trails.
+It’s a great day to finish on, as you will be cycling through yet more virtually uninhabited countryside, punctuated with the odd farm and the occasional Eucalyptus forest.
+As well as great cycling terrain, it gives you an opportunity to really soak up the region’s natural beauty and serenity as you amble along authentic, hidden trails.